-Of course the most sublime visit He ever made was in the person of the Lord Jesus.
-That long and special visitation was the most marvellous of all.. resulting in waterfalls of blessings being poured out over mankind.
+Of course, the most sublime visit He ever made was in the person of the Lord Jesus.
+That long and special visitation was the most marvellous of all, resulting in waterfalls of blessings being poured out over mankind.
 His love and care and concern and blessing continue to pour forth from His side.
-Each time one of His little ones cries out to Him He hears..
+Each time one of His little ones cry out to Him He hears.
 He knows and He cares.
 He visits each one of His own when they call out to Him in trouble…

 But they often do not see Him for He comes silently and softly.
 His approach is often shrouded in mystery.
 His visits are often misunderstood.
 He knocks, saying, open for me, my sister.. my love, my dove, my perfect one.
 Song.5:2.
-He visits those dead in trespasses and to give them deliverance, He visits those that are sick and suffering, to offer grace in time of need.
-And ofttimes He visits us bearing some rich blessing, which He desires to bestow.. but we keep the door firmly barred to His person and we will NOT open the door: “behold, I stand at the door and knock.
-If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me”..
+He visits those dead in trespasses and sin, to give them deliverance.
+He visits those that are sick and suffering, to offer grace in time of need.
+And ofttimes He visits us bearing some rich blessing, which He desires to bestow, but we keep the door firmly barred to His person and we will NOT open the door: “Behold, I stand at the door and knock.
+If anyone hears My voice and opens the door, I will come in and dine with him, and he with Me”..
 Rev.3:20.
 And He waits – blessing in hand.
 He waits for us outside of our crumbling lives.
-But sometimes we miss His blessings: “I opened for my beloved, but my beloved had turned away and was gone.”
+But sometimes we miss His blessings.
+“I opened for my beloved, but my beloved had turned away and was gone.”
 Song.5:6

 Never miss a post